HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/index.md

     make_unlink.bat
     ```

-## Verify your DXClient installation
+## Verifying your DXClient installation

 Successful installation of the DXClient tool can be checked by using the "`dxclient -V`" command, which should show the version of the DXClient tool installed.

-Once installed, commands can be executed using the DXClient tool to perform CI / CD actions on HCL DX 9.5 servers.
+Once installed, commands can be executed using the DXClient tool to perform CI/CD actions on HCL DX 9.5 servers.

-!!! note
+!!!note
     Refer to the list of features that were released in the following HCL DX 9.5 Container releases:

     -   HCL DX 9.5 CF210 release: **V1.19.0